Rathan97/Rathan97/README.md

 - Hi, 👋 Iam Rathnakar.
-- 👀 I’m interested in DataScience and Full Stack
+- 👀 I’m interested in Full Stack
 - 🌱 I’m currently learning Full Stack
 - 💞️ I’m looking to collaborate with Data Analyst and Full-Stack Developers
 - 📫 How to reach me : rathnakarsidramina0@gmail.com